se-edu/learningresources/contents/testing/writing-integration-test.md

 As for incremental approach, it is usually conducted simultaneously with the modules development.
 Hence, stubs and drivers are used to mimic the modules for writing tests.

-Ensure that all high prioritzed bugs are fixed and closed before moving on.
+In both cases, always ensure that all high prioritzed bugs are fixed and closed before moving on.

 :information_source: [This article](https://www.guru99.com/test-environment-software-testing.html) shows more details on how to set up a test environment for better integration testing.

 ## Tips for better integration tests